 A parody is the "use of some elements of a prior author's composition to create a new one that, at least in part, comments on that author's works."
 Any parody lyric or the revision of a lyric that changes the integrity of the work requires authorization from the copyright owner.
-Since copyright law only allows for de minimis use without permission of the copyright owner, and because such permission is highly unlikely when the use is to create a parody, it would be necessary to rely on the fair-use defense to forestall any liability for copyright infringement.
+Since permission for parody lyrics is rarely granted by the copyright owner, it would be necessary to rely on the fair-use defense to forestall any liability for copyright infringement.
 The law has continually struggled with parody cases when ascertaining whether a particular parody falls within the parameters of fair use or is instead copyright infringement.
-As such, before creating a parody, you should obtain a license from the copyright holder or music publisher.
+As such, before creating a parody, you should apply for a license from the copyright holder or music publisher.